360AILAB-NLP/.github/profile/README.md

 ## Hi there, who we are 👋

-This is the KG & DU & NLP Team, main R&D entity under the 360 AI Research Institute in NLP direction.
+This is the KG & DU Team, Official R&D entity under the 360 AI Research Institute.
 We’ve been focusing on "**Knowledge Graph**" and "**Document Understanding**",  conducting research and developing below:

 **1. Knowlege Graph Construction,Represenation & NLP Application**